AccelerateNetworks/PagingServer/README.rst

   Will connect output from that player to all speakers matched by "jack-output-ports" (all available to JACK by default).

+  Script can be run with ``--dump-jack-ports`` option to show all JACK ports that are currently available - all connected players, speakers, cards and such.

   See more detailed description of these options and how they're interpreted in `paging.example.conf`_.